- Iron and Manganese Removal : - The standard

 Most inorganic matters can be eliminated by ozone quite fast.
 After

-oxidation forms unsoluble compounds that need to be removed
+oxidation forms unsoluble compounds that need to be removed during the next

-byproducts (DBP) are mainly formed during the reaction
+- Disinfection byproducts (DBP) are mainly formed during the reaction

 between organic material and a disinfectant.
-The reaction of chlorine with
+The reaction of chlorine

-and form DBP's.
+form DBP's.
 These are mainly organic disinfection byproducts, such as

-aldehydes and ketones, which can be easily degraded in a bio
+aldehydes and ketones, which can be easily degraded in a bio filter

-risk of violation of drinking water standards, when ozone is used as
+violation of drinking water standards, when ozone is used as a

 To reduce the amount of DBP's at a conventional disinfection system